Grundmanis/vue-project/README.md

 - Disable the "add element" feature, when not-nested element is selected (e.g. TextElement)
 - Add the history of actions and undo/redo buttons
 - Add the auto-save in localStorage/indexDb/back-end?
+- Refactor BoxElement and TextElement tests, combine and move them to SidePanel test

 ## Project Setup